Skip to content

 Bottom Line

-If you wish to revert this decision and re-access Safari at any point, head over to the Content & Privacy Restriction, verify your identity via the Passcode, and enable the toggle next to Safari.
+If you wish to revert this decision and re-access Safari at any point, head over to the Content & Privacy Restriction, verify your using the set Passcode, and enable the toggle next to Safari app.

 Unrestricted access to the online world is never a safe option, especially for children.
 In this regard, this feature will help adults stop their children’s online browsing activities.